 How To Use Your Tailwind Create Designs

-Once you have some designs you like you can click on Select to add them to your list.
+Once you have some designs you like you can click on +Select to add them to your list.
+Then in the bottom right corner click Review Your Selection.

 If you click on Go Schedule your designs will be created in the Tailwind scheduler for you to add to your queue.
 This will also deduct from your monthly design allowance.

-It looks like you won’t have credits deducted twice if you decide to Download and Schedule your designs though.
+Though, it looks like you won’t have credits deducted twice if you decide to Download and Schedule your designs.

 The designs that are imported to your Tailwind scheduler will be automatically populated with the Pin Title you set and website URL.